Ronald Trubuhovich: Early life and education

-Critical care
+Medical career

-He was Deputy Medical Officer-in-Charge, 1968-1983, then headed the intensive or critical care services in Auckland at Auckland Hospital being Chairman of the Department of Critical Care Medicine, Auckland Hospital until obligatory formal retirement in 1994, although he continued working there for 4 more years.
-He was President of the Australian and New Zealand Intensive Care Society (1981-1982), inaugural Vice-Dean of the Faculty of Intensive Care, Australian & New Zealand College of Anaesthetists (1993–96), President of the Auckland Medical History Society (2008-9).
-He is a published author on medical history (resuscitation and intensive care medicine: with intensivist colleague Dr James A Judson he produced the 150 paged 'Intensive Care in New Zealand, A History of the New Zealand Region of ANZICS', 2001, for the 40th anniversary of their unit; also his self-published booklet, 2015, on the ill-health and death of Governor William Hobson).
+Trubuhovich was deputy medical officer-in-charge, 1968–1983, then headed the intensive or critical care services at Auckland Hospital, being chairman of the Department of Critical Care Medicine, until obligatory formal retirement in 1994, although he continued working there for four more years.
+He was president of the Australian and New Zealand Intensive Care Society (1981-1982), inaugural vice-dean of the Faculty of Intensive Care, Australian & New Zealand College of Anaesthetists (1993–1996), president of the Auckland Medical History Society (2008–2009).

+Trubuhovich was a published author on medical history, particularly resuscitation and intensive care medicine.
+With intensivist colleague James A. Judson he produced the 150-page Intensive Care in New Zealand, A History of the New Zealand Region of ANZICS in 2001 for the 40th anniversary of their unit.
+In 2015, he self-published a booklet on the ill-health and death of Governor William Hobson.

+Death

+Trubuhovich died in Auckland on 16 July 2026, at the age of 97.
+His wife, Elizabeth Trubuhovich (née Coutts), died a few weeks later, on 24 August 2026.

 Honours and awards

 In the 1997 Queen's Birthday Honours, Trubuhovich was appointed an Officer of the New Zealand Order of Merit, for services to medicine.
 In 2012, he was honoured by being named an "old boy of distinction" of his old school, St Peter's College.
-2024 Trubuhovich was invited to reopen the revamped St Peters College Science Laboratories.
+In 2024, Trubuhovich was invited to reopen the revamped science laboratories at St Peter's College.